SixArm/unix-shell-script-kit/README.md

 other exit statuses that random programs may already return.
 The meaning of the codes is approximately as follows.

-SUCCESS e.g. the program succeeded, as defined by the program.
+SUCCESS: the program succeeded, as defined by the program.
 Exit 0 meaning SUCCESS is a widespread convention as a catch-all code.

 ```sh
 EXIT_SUCCESS=0
 ```

-FAILURE e.g. the program failed, as defined by the program.
+FAILURE: the program failed, as defined by the program.
 Exit 1 meaning FAILURE is a widespread convention as a catch-all code.
 E.g. an error, an abort, found no results, lack of data, etc.